Navkaur-codes/CrowdPilot-AI/README.md

 ## 🔌 External Connectivity

 * **Firebase Realtime Database:** The dashboard features a persistent Data Source override toggle.
-Switch it to "Firebase Live" to kill the localized JavaScript matrix simulator and listen securely for active cloud WebSocket pushes, reflecting truly live turnstile hardware metrics!
+Switch it to "Firebase Live" to kill the localized JavaScript matrix simulator and listen securely for active cloud WebSocket pushes, reflecting truly live turnstile hardware metrics! *(Note: The repository is configured to run off the Local Simulator by default for immediate evaluation.
+Connecting to Firebase requires inputting your own API keys in `app.js`).*

+---

+## 🧪 How to Test & Evaluate

+To fully experience the dynamic, reactive nature of the Crowd Pilot AI during judging, we highly recommend trying the following sequences:

+1. **Data Source Check:** Ensure the top sub-header toggle for **Data Source** is set to "Local Sim" (default).
+This powers the entire application using the onboard JavaScript matrix engine, sidestepping the need to manually configure Firebase API keys.
+2. **Test the Uplink & Routing Lock:** Enter "VIP" in the Ticket Uplink form and hit submit.
+Watch the holographic radar instantly illuminate the top-right VIP node.
+Override it with "104" or "North" and watch standard entry calculations seamlessly recalculate on the map.
+3. **Stress Test the Local AI:** Open the chat widget (bottom right).
+Try throwing complex natural phrases at it like *"Where gets me inside the fastest?"*, *"Where can I get a beer?"*, or *"When should I leave?"*.
+It will read the **live matrix values** on your screen to answer contextually instead of giving pre-canned responses.
+4. **Trigger Environmental Overrides:** Toggle the **Weather** feature along the top sub-header.
+Now, ask the AI again where to enter—it will intentionally lock out the "West Gate" (programmed computationally as an outdoor pathway) and dynamically advise an indoor alternative to keep you dry.
+5. **Trigger Accessibility Protocols:** Toggle the **Access (ADA)** switch.
+Both the holographic map and the AI text engine will instantly penalize paths with stairs and prioritize ramps and elevators.
+6. **Observe Predictive Phases:** Let the app run.
+The internal simulator will automatically advance the "Event Phase" (Pre-Game ➔ Q1 ➔ Halftime) every 20 seconds.
+Watch the massive, sudden spike in Restroom and Merchandise demand the exact second Halftime triggers, and see how the AI actively advises against using facilities during to this surge.

+### Test Coverage Matrix

+By executing the steps above, reviewers will successfully perform manual end-to-end verification of the following systems:
+- **Routing logic:** Validates dynamic grid-cost calculations and node lock-ins based on user Uplink location.
+- **Weather override:** Validates the successful application of penalty weights to outdoor matrices (e.g., West Gate block).
+- **ADA routing:** Validates immediate graph rerouting to prioritize ramps/elevators over heavy inclines or stairs.
+- **AI response logic:** Validates that the natural language parser correctly reads state and issues context-aware (non-canned) responses for gates, food, and exit traffic.